 Storm sewers are a system of underground pipes that have surface drains or inlets designed to gather stormwater.
 Many people think that storm-sewer water is treated in a sewage treatment plant just like water from sanitary sewers.
 But in most communities, that is not the case.
 Stormwater usually receives no treatment before entering local waterways.
-In Kansas City, during a severe rain or run off event, both sewage and stormwater can go directly into the nearest watershed, for instance, Brush Creek, the Blue River or the Missouri river.
+In Kansas City, during a severe rain or run off event, both sewage and stormwater can go directly into the nearest waterway, for instance, Brush Creek, the Blue River, or the Missouri River.

-While your students probably don't need to know about our combination system, which is over 100 years old and used in many cities in the country, it obviously creates some problems during heavy water events.
-Some communities are incorporating more natural drainage systems and increased on-site water infiltration to help reduce the quantity of runoff and improve its quality.
+While your students don't need the details of how our combined sewer system works, which is over 100 years old and used in many cities in the country, it obviously creates some problems during heavy water events.
+Some communities are incorporating more natural drainage systems and increased on-site water infiltration to help reduce the quantity of runoff and improve water quality.
 Also, the increased use of conservation design for housing developments helps reduce stormwater runoff by incorporating more open space.